Nuclear reactor: Electrical power generation

-Life-times
+Lifetimes

 Modern nuclear power plants are typically designed for a lifetime of 60 years, while older reactors were built with a planned typical lifetime of 30–40 years, though many of those have received renovations and life extensions of 15–20 years.
-Some believe nuclear power plants can operate for as long as 80 years or longer with proper maintenance and management.
+Some believe nuclear power plants can operate for 80 years or longer with proper maintenance and management.
 While most components of a nuclear power plant, such as steam generators, are replaced when they reach the end of their useful lifetime, the overall lifetime of the power plant is limited by the life of components that cannot be replaced when aged by wear and neutron embrittlement, such as the reactor pressure vessel.
-At the end of their planned life span, plants may get an extension of the operating license for some 20 years and in the US even a "subsequent license renewal" (SLR) for an additional 20 years.
+At the end of their planned life span, plants may receive an extension of the operating license for some 20 years, and in the US even a "subsequent license renewal" (SLR) for an additional 20 years.

-Even when a license is extended, it does not guarantee the reactor will continue to operate, particularly in the face of safety concerns or incident.
-Many reactors are closed long before their license or design life expired and are decommissioned.
-The costs for replacements or improvements required for continued safe operation may be so high that they are not cost-effective.
-Or they may be shut down due to technical failure.
-Other ones have been shut down because the area was contaminated, like Fukushima, Three Mile Island, Sellafield, and Chernobyl.
-The British branch of the French concern EDF Energy, for example, extended the operating lives of its Advanced Gas-cooled Reactors (AGR) with only between 3 and 10 years.
+Even when a license is extended, it does not guarantee the reactor will continue to operate, particularly in the face of safety concerns or incidents.
+Many reactors are closed long before their license or design life expires and are decommissioned.
+The costs of replacements or improvements required for continued safe operation may be so high that they are not cost-effective, or reactors may be shut down due to technical failure.
+Others have been shut down because the area was contaminated, like Fukushima, Three Mile Island, Sellafield, and Chernobyl.
+The British branch of the French concern EDF Energy, for example, extended the operating lives of its Advanced Gas-cooled Reactors (AGR) by between only 3 and 10 years.
 All seven AGR plants were expected to be shut down in 2022 and in decommissioning by 2028.
-Hinkley Point B was extended from 40 to 46 years, and closed.
+Hinkley Point B was extended from 40 to 46 years and closed.
 The same happened with Hunterston B, also after 46 years.

-An increasing number of reactors is reaching or crossing their design lifetimes of 30 or 40 years.
+An increasing number of reactors are reaching or crossing their design lifetimes of 30 or 40 years.
 In 2014, Greenpeace warned that the lifetime extension of ageing nuclear power plants amounts to entering a new era of risk.
-It estimated the current European nuclear liability coverage in average to be too low by a factor of between 100 and 1,000 to cover the likely costs, while at the same time, the likelihood of a serious accident happening in Europe continues to increase as the reactor fleet grows older.
+It estimated the current European nuclear liability coverage on average as too low by a factor of between 100 and 1,000 to cover the likely costs, and at the same time, the likelihood of a serious accident happening in Europe continues to increase as the reactor fleet grows older.